LemmyNet/lemmy/docs/src/contributing_websocket_http_api.md

 #### Delete Account

-*Permananently deletes your posts and comments*
+*Permanently deletes your posts and comments*

 ##### Request
 ```rust